 Will I be forced to choose all the same types of students (e.g., all Accounting students) for my team, or can I create an interdisciplinary team?

-You can create whatever type of team you wish.
-An interdisciplinary team is advantageous in many ways.
+An interdisciplinary team is advantageous and preferred in many ways.

-How are the 5-units of work done in the semester?
+How are the 3-units of work done in the semester?

-During the BUS 493 portion you will meet at least once per week with your faculty supervisor.
-To determine how many hours outside of class in the second semester you should spend working on the project, we use the standard for all classes: For every hour you spend in class each week you should be spending 3+ hours outside of class.
+You will meet at least once per week with your faculty supervisor.
+To determine how many hours outside of class you should spend working on the project, we use the standard for all classes: For every hour you spend in class each week you should be spending 3+ hours outside of class.
 Thus, you are expected to spend about 15 hours each week working on the project outside of the time spent with your faculty supervisor.